-One of the most promising new approaches to next generation information processing is spintronics, where information is carried with electronic spin rather than charge.
+One promising new approach to next generation information processing is spintronics, where information is carried by electronic spin rather than charge.
 Among the spintronic devices that are being developed, magnetic tunnel junctions are particularly suited to implementing novel approaches to computing because they are multifunctional and compatible with standard integrated circuits.
 When they are operated near the thermal switching threshold, magnetic tunnel junctions exhibit complex stochastic behavior that is reminiscent of some aspects of brain activity.
 In other configurations they can oscillate when driven by a steady current.
 We are exploring the extent to which these novel functionalities can be applied to computing that emulates the brain.

 Magnetic tunnel junctions (see Fig. 1) consist of two thin films of ferromagnetic material separated by a few atomic layers of an insulating material.
 The insulator is so thin that electrons can tunnel quantum mechanically through it.
 The rate at which the electrons tunnel is affected by the relative magnetic configuration of the two ferromagnetic layers.
 If the magnetizations in the two layers are parallel, it is easier to tunnel than if they are antiparallel.
 The resulting difference in resistance makes it straightforward to read the state of the magnetic layers using electronic circuits.
 This ease of reading the magnetic state is only one important feature of these devices.
 The other is the ability to change the state of the device by passing a current through it, creating a spin torque.
 Practical reading and current-control of magnetic tunnel junctions are key features that are enabling the realization of fast, dense, non-volatile memory integrated into complementary metal-oxide-semiconductor (CMOS) circuits in commercial applications today.
 They are also the basis of several proposed applications in novel computing schemes.